YoussefJemmane/ENSA/README.md

 ### Python

 - **Cours**: Python course materials.
-- **TPs (Travaux Pratiques)**: Practical work for Python, including TP1, TP2, TP3, TP4, and TPUknown.
+- **TPs (Travaux Pratiques)**: Practical work for Python, including TP1, TP2, TP3, TP4, TP5, TP6 and TPUknown (Just brainstormed concepts and creative thoughts for Python-related tasks.).

 ## How to Use